Hanley Ramirez helps Red Sox beat Marlins 4-2 in 13 innings

-Hanley Ramirez hit a two-run double with two out in the 13th inning, and another night of stingy pitching helped the Boston Red Sox extend their winning streak to five games by beating the Miami Marlins 4-2 Tuesday.
+Ramirez earned the attention by coming through with a big hit against his former team for the second night in a row.
+He lined a two-run double with two out in the 13th inning, and another night of stingy pitching helped the Boston Red Sox extend their winning streak to five games by beating Miami 4-2 Tuesday.

-Mookie Betts singled with one out in the 13th off Tayron Guerrero (0-1) and advanced on a groundout.
-Following an intentional walk to Andrew Benintendi, Ramirez lined his third extra-base hit of the season.

-Heath Hembree (1-0) allowed one hit in two innings to help the Red Sox (5-1) to their best start since 2006.
+"A playoff game right there, it looked like," Ramirez said.
+"If you can win the close games, it's always good."

 Never miss a local story.

+"It was very fun," the Dominican said.
+"I had my kids watching me play, and my family.
+That's good.
+It brings a lot of good memories."

+Red Sox ace Chris Sale gave up only one run, and it was tainted, but he needed 93 pitches to get through five innings.
+Boston starters have allowed less than two runs in each of their six games, the longest such streak in the majors to begin a season, according to Elias.

-After two starts, Sale has an ERA of 0.82 but no decisions.
-The Red Sox have a team ERA of 2.21.
+Sale has an ERA of 0.82 but remains the only Boston starter without a win.

+"I guess I'm on the island all by myself," he said with a smile.
+"Hopefully we'll get over that hump next time out."

+Six relievers combined to allow one run in eight innings, lowering Boston's ERA to 2.21.
+Heath Hembree (1-0) gave up one hit in two scoreless innings.

 Marlins center fielder Lewis Brinson robbed Betts of a pinch-hit homer with a leaping catch above the wall to start the 11th.
 Eduardo Nunez followed with a double off Odrisamer Despaigne, and scored on Benintendi's single.

-Miami's Jose Urena overcame a 26-pitch first inning to go seven innings.
-He allowed one run and tied a career high with seven strikeouts.

-The Marlins have gone overtime in three games and played 13 extra innings.
+The Marlins, who went 2-4 on a season-opening homestand, have gone overtime in three games and played 13 extra innings.

+"The Fighting Fish," manager Don Mattingly said.
+"I'm really happy with the way the guys are getting after it."

 The Red Sox wrapped up 50 consecutive days in Florida, starting with spring training, and will play their Fenway Park opener Thursday afternoon against Tampa Bay.